Anik Dutta

 Anik Dutta is a Bengali film director who made his directorial debut in 2012 Bengali film Bhooter Bhabishyat.
 In 2012 he started working on a film on Shirshendu Mukhopadhyay's novel Aschorjo Prodip.
 Anik Dutta is grandson of Narendra Chandra Dutta, the founder of United Bank of India.

+Life

+Anik Dutta was born on May 22 in Kolkata, West Bengal, India.